 To learn more about Nathan’s work or follow him on Twitter @drlangraad.

-Join us at 4Front to meet Nathan in person.
+Join us at 4Front to meet Nathan.

 Shane Mauss is a stand-up comedian whose act focuses on science communication and consciousness.
 Hailing from rural Wisconsin, Mauss is best known for his appearances Conan, Jimmy Kimmel, Comedy Central and Showtime and podcasts including The Joe Rogan Experience, Pete Holmes’ You Made it Weird, The Duncan Trussell Family Hour and many more.
 Shane’s natural interest in science is showcased in his podcast Here We Are, featuring interviews with over 300 scientists about the brain, behavior, and decision making.
 He currently on tour with his show Stand Up Science, where in each city he is joined by two scientists for a half comedy, half science show.
 Shane is a special contributor to Dr. Peter McGraw’s forthcoming book Shtick to Business (2020), which presents serious business lessons from masters of comedy.

-Join us at 4Front to meet Shane in person.
+Join us at 4Front to meet Shane.

 Phil McKinney is president and CEO at CableLabs, a non-profit research & development lab funded by the global cable industry.
 McKinney leads the development of technologies and specifications for the secure delivery of high-speed data, video, voice and next-generation services.
 He oversees testing, certification facilities and guides the technical leadership for the industry, charting the course for future technology and innovation.